utdata/icj-setting-up/vscode-goodies.md

 Some of those that I have used (and I'm finding more every day):

-- **HTML Boilerplate**: Gives you a base HTML5 document.
-Note it won't work unless the file is already created and saved with an `.html` extension.
 - **markdownlint**: tells you when your Markdown syntax is incorrect.
-- **Nunjucks**: gives you syntax highlighting for Nunjucks pages.
+- **Nunjucks Templates**: gives you syntax highlighting for Nunjucks pages.
 Needs a little configuration to work with our First Graphics App pages.
 See Preferences below.

 ## Preferences